cloudflare/cloudflare-docs/products/workers/src/content/platform/environment-variables.md

 In the Workers platform, environment variables, secrets, and KV namespaces are known as bindings.
 Regardless of type, bindings are always available as global variables within your Worker script.

-## Note
+## Environmental variables with module workers

 When deploying a Module Worker, any [bindings](/platform/environment-variables) will not be available as global runtime variables.
-Instead, they are passed to the handler as a [parameter](#parameters) – refer to `env`.
+Instead, they are passed to the handler as a [parameter](#parameters) – refer to the `FetchEvent` [documentation for further comparisons and examples](/runtime-apis/fetch-event#bindings-1).

 ## Environment variables via wrangler